Mmustafa-772002/C/README.md

 This repository contains a collection of C programming examples and practice problems covering various topics.
 Each topic includes C programs that demonstrate different concepts and techniques.
 You can use these programs for learning and practicing C programming.

+Here's a comprehensive syllabus for learning C programming:

+Module 1: Introduction to C (Days 1-5)

+What is C programming?
+History and origin of the C language.
+Setting up a C development environment.
+Writing and running your first "Hello World" program in C.
+Basic syntax and structure of C programs.
+Variables, data types, and declarations in C.

+Module 2: Control Flow and Decision Making (Days 6-10)

+Control structures: if, else if, else, switch.
+Logical operators and relational operators.
+Conditional statements and loops: while, do-while, for.
+Nesting loops and decision-making in C.
+Break and continue statements.

+Module 3: Functions and Modular Programming (Days 11-15)

+Defining and using functions in C.
+Function prototypes and declarations.
+Function parameters and return values.
+Scope and lifetime of variables.
+Recursion and recursive functions.
+Header files and modular programming.

+Module 4: Arrays and Strings (Days 16-20)

+Working with one-dimensional arrays.
+Multidimensional arrays and matrices.
+String manipulation in C.
+Standard string library functions.
+Character arrays and pointers.

+Module 5: Pointers and Memory Management (Days 21-25)

+Understanding pointers in C.
+Pointer arithmetic and dereferencing.
+Dynamic memory allocation: malloc, calloc, realloc, free.
+Pointers and arrays.
+Double pointers and pointer to functions.

+Module 6: Data Structures (Days 26-30)

+Introduction to data structures.
+Creating and using structures in C.
+Enumerations (enums) in C.
+Unions and their applications.
+Bit manipulation in C.

+Module 7: File Handling and I/O (Days 31-35)

+File input and output operations in C.
+Opening, reading, writing, and closing files.
+Error handling and file status.
+Random access to files.
+Working with text and binary files.

+Module 8: Advanced C Programming (Days 36-40)

+Preprocessor directives and macros.
+Advanced control flow: goto statement.
+Storage classes: auto, register, static, extern.
+Command-line arguments and argc/argv.
+Inline assembly and low-level programming concepts.

+Module 9: Data Structures and Algorithms (Days 41-45)

+Introduction to data structures (stacks, queues, linked lists).
+Basic searching algorithms: linear search, binary search.
+Sorting algorithms: bubble sort, selection sort.
+Understanding time and space complexity.
+Algorithm analysis and Big O notation.

+Module 10: Advanced Topics (Days 46-50)

+Multithreading and parallel programming in C.
+Socket programming and network communication.
+Exception handling and error management.
+Working with libraries and external APIs.
+Building and packaging C programs.

+Module 11: C Programming Projects (Days 51-60)

+Work on practical C programming projects.
+Apply your knowledge to solve real-world problems.
+Create console-based applications, utilities, or small games.
+Collaborate on open-source projects to gain experience.
+Throughout your learning journey, practice is crucial.
+Work on coding exercises, projects, and challenge yourself with problem-solving tasks to solidify your C programming skills.
+Adjust the schedule as needed based on your learning pace and interests.

 ## Table of Contents

 1. [Basic C Programs](#basic-c-programs)